-The back-to-school hordes may have to vamoose come September, but there’s no reason why the rest of us should.
+The back-to-school hordes may have to vamoose by autumn, but for the rest of us, September holidays can be perfect.

 As the world at large sharpen their pencils, us free-spirits pick up where the masses have left off, taking advantage of recently vacated beaches, bars and hillside retreats the world over.

 September is prime time for travelling, not only for the lack of crowds and lower prices but also because of that subtle shift in energy that heralds the start of a new season in so many of our favourite places.

 September is on the cusp of summer and autumn.
 Days become milder, leaves turn yellow and nights begin to crisp and cool.
 Meanwhile, the summer heat eases off, letting greenery blossom while the sea remains toasty warm.
 Unless, of course, you travel south of the equator, in which case your September holiday will be on the cusp of winter and spring, with new life bursting out and temperatures gently warming up.
 Win win.